pypy/pypy/pypy/doc/faq.rst

 programmer).

-Instead, since 2012, there is work going on on a still very experimental Software Transactional Memory (STM) version of PyPy.
-This should give an alternative PyPy which internally has no GIL, while at the same time continuing to give the Python programmer the complete illusion of having one.
-It would in fact push forward *more* GIL-ish behavior, like declaring that some sections of the code should run without releasing the GIL in the middle (these are called *atomic sections* in STM).
+Instead, since 2012, there is work going on on a still very experimental `Software Transactional Memory`_ (STM) version of PyPy.
+This should give an alternative PyPy which works without a GIL, while at the same time continuing to give the Python programmer the complete illusion of having one.

+.. _`Software Transactional Memory`: stm.html

 --------------------------------------------------
 Is PyPy more clever than CPython about Tail Calls?